 Would you like to get a recognised, accredited qualification in Northern Ireland employment law from the comfort of your own home/office, wherever you are based?

-Four years ago, Legal Island joined forces with Ulster University and the Labour Relations Agency (the NI equivalent of the Workplace Relations Commission) to create what we think is the best employment law course anywhere in the UK.
+Five years ago, Legal Island joined forces with Ulster University and the Labour Relations Agency (the NI equivalent of the Workplace Relations Commission) to create what we think is the best employment law course anywhere in the UK.
 The feedback from students and guest lecturers has been exceptional.

 Where else will you find a line-up of guest experts like these?

 - Lisa Bryson, Partner, Eversheds-Sutherland

 - Rosemary Lundy, Partner, Arthur Cox